-Leave Accruals are recorded and reviewed on a bi-weekly basis and reversed prior to recording the next scheduled leave accrual.
-The leave accrual is performed by the accounting system based on data provided by the Customer Agency's payroll service provider.
+Leave Accruals are recorded and reviewed based on an agreed upon schedule with the customer agency (bi-weekly, monthly, quarterly) and reversed prior to recording the next scheduled leave accrual.
+The leave accrual calculation is performed by the accounting system based on data provided by the Customer Agency's payroll service provider.
 To make its calculation the accounting system requires a payroll accountant to enter specific parameters (e.g., pay period and pay year).